tap52384/donation-tracker/README.md

 ## TODO
+-   Fix client-side code so that it doesn't run on the server; check for browser-specific globals like "window," "document," and "google.script"; all must be present for client-side code to run; maybe a simple if statement asking about all three?
 -   Remove the dependency on moment.js
 -   See whether or not the `module.exports` call required by the Jest testing framework causes issues with Google Apps Script functioning properly.